-The Directors have assessed the potential impact of the Covid-19 global pandemic on the Company, and consider that the Company has adequate financial resources and believe that the Company has adopted appropriate measures to ensure that it can continue in operational existence for the foreseeable future.
+As detailed in note 2) (b) to these financial statements, the Directors have assessed the impact of the Covid-19 global pandemic on the Company and consider that the Company has adequate financial resources and believe that the Company has adopted appropriate measures to ensure that it can continue in operational existence for the foreseeable future.
 As such the Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.